girlscript/winter-of-contributing/Java/Lambda Expressions/Predefined_Functional_Interface/Predefined_Functional_Interface.md

 * No argument is accepted but it returns a value.
 * It must return something.
-* It supports a single abstract method named get().
+* It upholds a single abstract method named get().

 **For example :**
 ```java